JasonGross/coq-tools/README.md

 coqtop.bat file which is chosen as the default coqtop program.
 Somehow running via a .bat file makes things work.
 You will probably have to use a similar wrapper if you use a custom coqtop executable.

+The `--directory` argument has poor semantics.
+It should be improved.